 Of these three possibilities, only the third one is the hallmark of a good-natured, benevolent god.
 The God who judges people because they were not lucky enough to discern correct theological beliefs from incorrect ones is injust, and arbitrary.
 It is very hard to argue that people must have the right beliefs to get into heaven, if God judges people fairly.
 So finally, it is up to us Humans to make a moral choice.
 Could you accept an immoral god that judges people injustly?
 I cannot, would not, and will not.
 It only the benevolent God of point three above that I wish to entertain.
 And such a God does not require us to have accurate beliefs, because it judges us according to our choices in life, not according to the religions we are born with (or the partial evidence we use to pick a different religion).
 Pascal's Wager - that it is safer to believe, can only support the immoral and injust forms of divinity.

 So, to repeat the introduction: Pascal's Wager is that it is 'safer' to believe in God because if you're wrong, you don't lose anything.
 But here are five reasons to turn this argument on its head, and reject God and religion: (1) As God has historically served as a force for evil and it seems that any demon could very easily trick us into thinking that it is God, we must reject all feelings and thoughts from God for fear of us being deluded into committing yet more misdemeanours.
 (2) The major monotheistic religions hold that idolatry is a serious sin so it is safer to accept no god rather than risk accepting the incorrect one.
 (3) The major monotheistic religions hold that having the correct beliefs is so important that having the wrong ones is normally punished with particular glee; it is safer to remain doubtful than to commit to the wrong set of beliefs.
 (4) The goal of reaching heaven is a selfish motive so probably won't get you there.
-(5) A good and benevolent god judges us according to our choices in life, not according to the religions we happen to be born with, or convert to, given that our choices are based on incomplete and subjectively interpreted evidence - if God is just then our religion is largely irrelevant to it.
+(5) A good and benevolent god judges us according to our choices and moral actions in life, not according to the religions we happen to be born with, or convert to, given that our choices are based on incomplete and subjectively interpreted evidence.
+If God is just then our chosen religion and incidental beliefs are irrelevant to it.
 In conclusion: it is much safer for yourself and for society to not pick a religion and to not believe in any particular god.

 By Vexen Crabtree 2010 Mar 21